 It’s way too easy to manipulate financials using QuickBooks.
 For example, anyone with access to your books can issue company checks and delete any record of the transaction.
 Although QuickBooks has built-in measures to record transaction history to prevent this from happening, these registries can be purged so there’s absolutely no paper trail.
-It’s perhaps one of QuickBooks’ dirty little secrets (so don’t tell anybody).
-Because OrchestratedBEER’s accounting is built on the GAAP-compliant SAP Business One platform, there’s no messing around.
-Everything you do leaves a paper trail, which is a good thing if you ever get audited.
+It’s perhaps one of QuickBooks’ dirty little secrets (so don’t tell anybody), yet since OrchestratedBEER’s accounting is built on the GAAP-compliant SAP Business One platform, there’s no messing around.
+Everything you do leaves a paper trail, which is exactly what you’ll need if you ever get audited.

 4. Less Desirable for Investors

 5. Not Designed for Breweries

-A square peg will probably fit in a round hole if you apply enough force.
-Good luck getting that peg out of there if you need it.
-In other words, if you have QuickBooks integrated and daisy chained with multiple systems together with your elaborate spreadsheets, something is going to go wrong.
-There’s this law named Murphy named after all the people that try to do this.
+A square peg will probably fit in a round hole if you apply enough force, but good luck getting that peg out of there if you need it.
+In other words, if you have QuickBooks integrated and daisy chained with multiple systems, together with your elaborate spreadsheets, something is going to go wrong.
+You may have heard of this law named after Murphy that’s since been applied to all those who try to do this.
 QuickBooks was not designed for batch manufacturing, variance production or anything involving a multi-process bill of materials (BOM).

 Save yourself the trouble by starting out with the right accounting and production solution from day one.
-If you’ve already been in operation for some time, it’s best to migrate to brewery-specific software now before it becomes a time-consuming migration process with all the data you’ve accumulated over the years.
+If you’ve already been in operation for some time, it’s best to migrate to brewery-specific software now before it becomes a time-consuming process to move all that data you’ve accumulated over the years.

 One Brewery, One Software

 OrchestratedBEER is an all-in-one solution designed to replace QuickBooks with its own GAAP-compliant accounting platform at the core.
 Accounting transactions are automated in the background as brewing processes occur, so there’s no dual-entry into multiple systems.
 Anything else that promises to “integrate” with your current QuickBooks system is just a temporary Band-Aid on a serious problem.